Virus Dynamics with Behavioral Responses: Model

 \end{defin}

 We now explain the infection costs in the definition.
 An individual $i$ choosing level of activity $q_i(t)$ at time $t$ meets infected individuals at rate $q_i(t)q_S(t) I(t)$, and meetings with susceptible and recovered individuals are not relevant for $i$'s payoffs.
-If individual $i$ is not yet recovered, then she believes she is susceptible with probability $\frac{S(t)}{S(t)+I(t)}$ and already infected otherwise.
-Since the transmission rate is $\beta$, she would be infected by a meeting with an infected individual at time $t$ with probability $\beta \cdot \frac{S(t)}{S(t)+I(t)}$.
+If individual $i$ is not yet recovered, then $i$ believes they are susceptible with probability $\frac{S(t)}{S(t)+I(t)}$ and already infected otherwise.
+Since the transmission rate is $\beta$, the susceptible individual would be infected by a meeting with an infected individual at time $t$ with probability $\beta \cdot \frac{S(t)}{S(t)+I(t)}$.
 The expected rate of infection is therefore $q_i(t) q_S(t) \beta \cdot \frac{I(t)S(t)}{S(t)+I(t)}$, as in equation (\ref{eq:equilibriumS}).
 If the individual is recovered, there are no infection costs, which gives equation (\ref{eq:equilibriumR}).

 \begin{remark} Under the quadratic matching technology, the behavior of recovered individuals does not affect equilibrium behavior by susceptible individuals or the infection rate.
 Thus, our model is equivalent to a number of extensions with additional heterogeneity among individuals who cannot infect others or be infected.\footnote{These modifications of course have welfare consequences, but behavior and infection dynamics are equivalent.} As one example, infected individuals could be replaced by presymptomatic and symptomatic individuals, where symptomatic individuals choose $q(t)=0$ to avoid spreading the disease.\footnote{Individuals who are not yet symptomatic do not know whether they are susceptible or presymptomatic, and form beliefs as in the baseline model.
 Presymptomatic individuals become symptomatic at Poisson rate $\kappa$ and symptomatic individuals recover at some Poisson rate.
 At each time $t$, the infected population in the baseline model matches the presymptomatic population in the modified model and the recovered population in the baseline model matches the combined symptomatic and recovered populations in the modified model.} A second example is including a death rate for infected individuals, so that there are two absorbing states. \end{remark}